 Clovis I was the first king of the Franks to unite all of the Frankish tribes under one ruler in 481 AD, and ensuring that the monarchy was passed down to his heirs.

-15. King Charlamagne and descendants
+15. King Charlamagne ruled much of France and Germany

 A few centuries after Clovis, came a new King of the Franks named Charlemagne.
 They say that every European is related to King Charlamagne.
 (He had 23 children so it is possible).